sgoertzen/sonar-break-maven-plugin/README.md

 [![Build Status](https://travis-ci.org/sgoertzen/sonar-break-maven-plugin.svg?branch=master)](https://travis-ci.org/sgoertzen/sonar-break-maven-plugin)

-Will break a build if sonar reports errors with your project.
+A maven plugin that will fail a maven build if sonar reports errors with your project.
 Works with Sonar 5.2.

 ## Maven
 To include in your project, update your pom.xml with the following: